September Theme Challenge – “Backlight”

 Some Considerations

-Camera Settings: You can start in Aperture Priority mode (Av for Canon or A for Nikon, Sony) with a smaller aperture (lower f-stop number) say f/8 with a low ISO of 100 to 400.
+Camera Settings: You can start in Aperture Priority mode (Av for Canon or A for Nikon, Sony) with a smaller aperture (larger f-stop number) say f/5.6 to f/11 with a low ISO of 100 to 400.
 Keep an eye on what the camera chooses for a shutter speed especially if you are taking your images handheld.
-If the shutter speed is slow say 1/50 then raise your ISO to obtain a faster shutter speed of at least 1/100.
-For these types of images, landscapes, you would use a wider to medium angle lens, somewhere around 18 to 50 mm.
-In some instances you may need a longer focal length and smaller aperture (considering depth of field) to allow getting closer to your subject, just remember to use a shutter speed suitable for the focal length you are using.
+If the shutter speed is slow say 1/50 then raise your ISO to obtain a faster shutter speed of at least 1/100 (at least 1/focal length).
+For these types of images, you could use a wide range of focal lengths depending on what you want to create, anything from 24mm to 200 mm, just be aware of your depth of field, keeping acceptable sharpness throughout the image, and remember to use a shutter speed suitable for the focal length you are using.

 Example Images